Skip to main content

 • Current research suggests this blood test may help diagnose people with Alzheimer's more quickly and more accurately than current tests.

 People with Alzheimer's may have trouble with memory, decision-making, and other daily tasks.
-But the symptoms can easily be confused with memory changes that occur normally with age.
+But the symptoms can easily be confused with memory changes that normally occur with age.
 For this reason, it can be difficult to diagnose Alzheimer’s, especially in earlier stages.

 Fortunately, scientists have developed a new blood test that may be able to detect the condition sooner.